The Tour

 1.6 If two or more competitors tie in the results at any particular event the tied riders shall evenly share the points allocated to the positions for which they tied.

 If two or more competitors are tied in the final point tally at the end of the UST season, the UST shall attempt to break the tie by counting additional events (including dropped scores).
 If the tie cannot be broken by this methodology, an actual tie will occur and the riders will share the UST placing and any prizes or awards, evenly.
+In the event two riders tie for 1st place at the end of the season, a tiebreaker heat will be run immediately after the final event to determine the UST title winner.

 Standardized Practices and Procedures